For questions, contact Ellen Barnum, Personnel Manager/BSC Philharmonia.

-Marcus Roper is a Classical Guitarist from New York City who is completing the Bachelor of Music Education degree.
-He has been teaching guitar since he started playing & believes in teaching music first through ear and then through notation because we learn languages in the same way.
+Marcus Roper is a classical guitarist from New York City who is completing the Bachelor of Music Education degree.
+He has been teaching guitar since he started playing and believes in teaching music first through ear and then through notation because we learn languages in the same way.
 He believes that all children should have experience with different genres of music.
 Curiosity is the greatest spark that a student can have because it makes the student ask questions, which leads to answers, which leads to knowledge.
-He has learned that the students that give him the hardest time are usually the students that he has the most impact on because he will stuck it out with them and has the patience to work through all of the trouble that they might have.
+He has learned that the students that give him the hardest time are usually the students that he has the most impact on because he will stick it out with them and has the patience to work through all of the trouble that they might have.

 Sarah Rice is a violinist and senior Music Education student at Buffalo State College.
 In 2015, Sarah was featured with the Buffalo State Philharmonia performing Mozart’s Symphonie Concertante in E-flat Major.
 She was awarded the Paul and Kathryn Homer Endowed Music Scholarship in 2015, and has been selected by the Buffalo State Research Foundation to mentor string students at Windermere Elementary School.
 She has taught violin at Buffalo String Works, and the Buffalo Urban Music Project, and was formerly a member of the Amherst Symphony Orchestra.
 She is currently student teaching at West Seneca West High School, and is looking forward to furthering her musical education.